Donald Knuth: Humor

 Knuth used to pay a finder's fee of $2.56 for any typographical errors or mistakes discovered in his books, because "256 pennies is one hexadecimal dollar", and $0.32 for "valuable suggestions".
 According to an article in the Massachusetts Institute of Technology's Technology Review, these Knuth reward checks are "among computerdom's most prized trophies".
 Knuth had to stop sending real checks in 2008 due to bank fraud, and now gives each error finder a "certificate of deposit" from a publicly listed balance in his fictitious "Bank of San Serriffe".

 He once warned a correspondent, "Beware of bugs in the above code; I have only proved it correct, not tried it."

 Knuth published his first "scientific" article in a school magazine in 1957 under the title "The Potrzebie System of Weights and Measures".
-In it, he defined the fundamental unit of length as the thickness of Mad No. 26, and named the fundamental unit of force "whatmeworry".
+In it, he defined the fundamental unit of length as the thickness of Mad No. 26, and named the derived unit of power "whatmeworry".
 Mad published the article in issue No. 33 (June 1957).

 To demonstrate the concept of recursion, Knuth intentionally referred "Circular definition" and "Definition, circular" to each other in the index of The Art of Computer Programming, Volume 1.

 The preface of Concrete Mathematics has the following paragraph:

 When DEK taught Concrete Mathematics at Stanford for the first time, he explained the somewhat strange title by saying that it was his attempt to teach a math course that was hard instead of soft.
 He announced that, contrary to the expectations of his colleagues, he was not going to teach the Theory of Aggregates, nor Stone's Embedding Theorem, nor even the Stone–Čech compactification.
 (Several students from the civil engineering department got up and quietly left the room.)

 At the TUG 2010 Conference, Knuth announced a satirical XML-based successor to TeX, titled "iTeX" (/en/, spoken while ringing a bell), which would support features such as arbitrarily scaled irrational units, 3D printing, input from seismographs and heart monitors, animation, and stereophonic sound.